 The reason for this is due to the fact that corruption is a daily problem in Malawi and so stores of food can only be reasonably left with groups with whom the Lotts are confident of its safekeeping and usage.
-The food is delivered to church communities, who organise distribution and ensure that it is used only to feed children and the elderly, who would otherwise suffer for lack of food.
+The approach to distribution of food has this year taken a more focused approach in which the neediest families are visited and supported by small groups of volunteers from the churches.